 What Is Klonopin?

-Klonopin euphoria occurs because like other benzos, it is a central nervous system depressant.
+Klonopin euphoria occurs because, like other benzos, it is a central nervous system depressant.
 It interacts with the neurotransmitters in the brain called the GABA.
 The slowed mental and physical processes will feel especially good for those who have experienced trauma or experience anxiety often.
 The clonazepam high comes with euphoria and a sense of calm.
 Patients have said that they have less worry and anxiety.
-The body becomes relaxed and restlessness goes away.
+The body becomes relaxed, and restlessness goes away.

 Klonopin addiction and abuse can be attributed to a few things.
 Firstly, it works by slowing down certain parts of the body.
 For someone who feels a high level of anxiety, the relaxed feeling that clonazepam gives them can instill a psychological dependency quickly.
-It’s widely prescribed in the US but is only effective for a short amount of time.
+It’s widely prescribed in the U.S. but is only effective for a short amount of time.
 Klonopin dependence symptoms can start within a few weeks.
 Even if it’s prescribed, abuse can quickly progress to dependence.
 If the person continues to take the drug, it can lead to physiological and psychological addiction.

-- They likely take many naps throughout the day.
+- Multiple naps throughout the day

-- Problems with cognitive memory.
+- Problems with cognitive memory

 - Depression, restlessness, and agitation.

-- Nausea and vomiting.
+- Nausea and vomiting

-- They may be aggressive and exhibit violent tendencies.
+- Potentially aggressive and exhibit violent tendencies.

 Co-Occurring Disorder and Klonopin Abuse